5: Your Feedback and Concerns

 Try to separate content from personality

-During your time at Warwick you may be taught by dozens of members of staff.
-It would be surprising if you liked them all equally as people or if some, at least, didn’t have habits that are irritating to you.
+During your time at Warwick, you may be taught by dozens of members of staff.
+It would be surprising if you liked them all equally as people or if some, at least, did not have habits that are irritating to you.
 Try to distinguish between your reactions to their personality and to their teaching.
 It is possible for you to dislike someone but still derive benefit from their teaching (and the other way round, of course).